mitodl/pylti/docs/source/flask.rst

         """
         return "Initial request"

-Or we may have different need, and maybe session page should be only available for subsequent request.
+And than some pages should be available after initial page was visited.
-To allow only initial requests to be accessible one can use *request='session'* as an argument to the wrapper.
+To allow only subsequent requests to be accessible one can use *request='session'* as an argument to the wrapper.

 .. code-block:: python